“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 “You have these ideas when you smoke this drug?” said Lixin.

 “So which one of these is the rug you’re working on?
-This one with the liquid shapes?
-It looks like a traditional Persian rug as if Salvador Dali had designed it,” said Louisa.
+Oh, this one with the liquid shapes?” said Louisa.

 “Yeah, that one.”

 “Sure.
-That art is also inspired by hallucinogenic medicines, you know.”
+That art is inspired by hallucinogenic medicines too, you know.”

 “These drawings are works of art.
 You could exhibit them.
 And this one, with the repeated patterns.
 It looks more like a traditional rug pattern, but trippier, with a 3D effect.”